ligurio/awesome-ttygames/README.md

 [![asciicast](https://asciinema.org/a/35973.svg)](https://asciinema.org/a/35973)

-n2048 is a console-based game based on the highly addictive sliding puzzle 2048.
+is a clone on the highly addictive sliding puzzle 2048.
 Slide the tiles together to combine them, until you reach the highest one.

 See also [Wikipedia](https://en.wikipedia.org/wiki/2048_(video_game)).

 ### [ASCII patrol](http://ascii-patrol.com/)

-ASCII Patrol is a clone of "Moon Patrol".
+is a clone of "Moon Patrol" game.

 **Play**: ```http://ascii-patrol.com/area51/ascii-patrol-html5.html```